-Operation of the CT8021 at precisely 45.056 mips is needed only if the CT8021 is required to generate codec SCLK at 2.048 MHz and FSYNC at 8.000 KHz (45.056 MHz = 22 2.048 MHz).
-Selection of the operating frequency of the CT8021 is affected by the desired modes of operation and the desired sample rates.
-45.056 MHz is the maximum operating frequency of the CT8021 and provides sufficient mips for operation of the G.728 speech coder plus the AEC.
+Operation of the CT8022 at precisely 45.056 MIPS is needed only if the CT8022 is required to generate CODEC SCLK (master mode) at 2.048 MHz and FSYNC at 8.000 KHz (45.056 MHz = 22 2.048 MHz).
+Selection of the operating frequency of the CT8022 is affected by the desired modes of operation and the desired sample rates.
+45.056 MHz is the maximum operating frequency of the CT8022.
 If concurrent operation of the AEC is not required, the operating frequency may be reduced in order to reduce power consumption.

-3.26 Power Save Modes
+3.25 Power Save Modes

-The CT8021 supports internal clock slow down modes where the clock rate to the internal DSP core can be reduced.
-Operation in a slow down mode affects only the clocks to the CT8021 DSP core.
-The operation of the codec and host interfaces is not affected by slowing down the DSP core.
-The CT8021 also has a minimum power mode, where all internal clocks are stopped.
-The internal clock scaling feature of the CT8021 enables the host to adjust the available mips (and power consumption) to provide just sufficient processing power for the mode of operation used.
-For example operation of the TrueSpeech 8.5 speech compression functions require significantly less mips than the G.728 function.
+The CT8022 supports internal clock slow-down modes where the clock rate to the internal DSP core can be reduced.
+Operation in a slow-down mode affects only the clocks to the CT8022 DSP core.
+The operation of the CODEC and Host interfaces is not affected by slowing down the DSP core.
+The CT8022 also has a minimum power mode, where all internal clocks are stopped.
+The internal clock scaling feature of the CT8022 enables the Host to adjust the available MIPS (and power consumption) to provide just sufficient processing power for the mode of operation used.